Ear, Nose & Throat Care

 Leaders in the Region

-Our ear, nose & throat care team at UW Medical Center delivers results that are recognized nationally by U.S. News & World Report.
+Our ear, nose & throat care team at UW Medical Center delivers results that are ranked nationally in the top 20 programs by U.S. News & World Report.

 Some of our common services: